-ROAR Magazine is now accepting submission for our 2014 Spring issue, which will include an interview with National Book Award Nominee and Boise, Idaho’s Poet Laureate for 2013, Diane Raptosh.
+ROAR Magazine is now closed for submissions for our 2014 issue.
+Thanks to everyone who submitted and keep an eye out for the print issue, which will include an interview with National Book Award Nominee and Boise, Idaho’s Poet Laureate for 2013, Diane Raptosh.

 ROAR Magazine is a print literary journal dedicated to providing a space to showcase women’s fiction, creative nonfiction, visual art, and poetry.
 We accept work that represents a wide spectrum of form, language, and meaning.
 In other words, don’t worry if your work isn’t specific to feminist issues.
 If you’re a gal, we just want your point of view…

 We are offering our Spring 2012 issue at a discounted price ($4.00).
 Order your copy to read ROAR’s interview with acclaimed author, Jill McCorkle and find out how she balances work, life, and writing.

 Jill McCorkle is a professor in the MFA in Creative Writing program at NC State.
 She has taught at UNC-Chapel Hill, Tufts University and Brandeis, where she was the Fannie Hurst Visiting Writer.
 She was a Briggs-Copeland Lecturer in Creative Writing at Harvard for five years where she also served as chair of the creative writing program.
 She was one of the original core faculty members of the Bennington College MFA program and is a frequent instructor at the Sewanee Summer Writers Program.